 Staff Member of the Month

-The North Platte Public Schools Foundation in conjunction with North Platte Public Schools is excited to announce that Stephanie McConnell was awarded staff member of the month for the month of March.
+The North Platte Public Schools Foundation in conjunction with North Platte Public Schools is excited to announce that Mel Keup is being honored as the NPPS Bulldog Staff member of the month for April.

-Teachers are rewarded with a gift basket sponsored this month by Carlson Financial, balloons and a gift card to the Bulldog store at NPHS from the Foundation and a bouquet of flowers donated by Prairie Friends and Flowers.
 The North Platte Public Schools Foundation is facilitating the program and takes nominations from principals and administration.
-Staff members are awarded monthly throughout the school year and are recognized at the annual Education After Hours which will be held April 26th, 2019.
+Staff members are awarded monthly throughout the school year and were recognized at the end of the year Education After Hours.

 NPPSD Safety Committee

-If you have a building safety/security request that should be considered, please send it to Stuart Simpson the safety committee chair and the committee will discuss it at their next monthly meeting.
+If you have a building safety/security request to be considered, please send it to Stuart Simpson the safety committee chair.
+The committee will discuss it at their next monthly meeting.